AmyOuY/DockerizedRestaurantManagementApp/README.md

 # Docker Containerized Restaurant Management App (C# .NETCore)
 <ul>
-  <li>A Docker Containerized Web Application that allows users to manage employees, dining tables, foods, orders and bills in the restaurant with authentication and authorization.</li>
+  <li>A Docker Containerized Web Application that allows users to manage employees, dining tables, foods, orders and bills in the restaurant with authentication and role based authorization.</li>
-  <li>The app was built with ASP.NET Core3.1 MVC with front-end Views created by Razor Page and Controllers implemented with Dependency Injection and Async/Await.</li>
+  <li>The app was built with ASP.NET Core3.1 MVC with front-end Views created by Razor and Controllers implemented with Dependency Injection and Async/Await.</li>
   <li>Back-end data was managed by Microsoft SQL Server that used Entity Framework Core (EF Core) and Dapper as Object Relational Mapper (ORM) for the Authentication/Authorization data and the rest of the app data respectively.</li>
 </ul>

 <hr />
-<h3>docker-compose creates 3 containers based on 3 images.
-The RMUI container is created by the rmui image, which is built by Dockerfile inside the RMUI folder.
-The dapper-mssql container is created by the rmdataimg image, which is built in advance by dockerfile inside the RMDataBackup folder.
-The efcore-mssql container is created by the mssql server that pulled from docker hub.</h3>
+<h3>docker-compose defines 3 services: rmui, efcore-mssql and dapper-mssql. rmui packs an ASP.NET Core Web Application into RMUI container based on the image built by Dockerfile inside the RMUI folder.
+The efcore-mssql container is created by the mssql server that pulled from docker hub, which uses Entity Framework Core as ORM to manage the authentication/authorization data.
+The dapper-mssql container uses Dapper as ORM for managing the rest of the app data.
+It is created by the image rmdataimg, which is built in advance by dockerfile inside the RMDataBackup folder.</h3>
 <img src="./Images/powerShell_2.png">

 <hr />